MarcoBrian/StackFi/README.md

 **Deploy Base Sepolia Pool**
 `forge script script/UniswapDeployPoolBaseSepolia.s.sol:UniswapDeployPoolBaseSepolia --rpc-url http://127.0.0.1:8545 --broadcast`

+In base sepolia, the liquidity pool values of the tokens can be quite janky, so it is best to build your own liquidity pools.

 **Deploy Vault in Base Sepolia**
 `forge script script/DeployVaultBaseSepoliaFork.sol:DeployVaultBaseSepoliaFork --rpc-url http://127.0.0.1:8545 --broadcast`